agentmodels/agentmodels.org/chapters/5c-joint-inference.md

     };
   });
 };
-null;
+exampleGetPosterior;
 ~~~~

 This inference function allows for inference over the softmax `alpha` parameter and the discount constant `discount`.
 For this example, we fix these values so that the agent has low noise and `discount==1`.
-We also fix the `timeCost` utility to be small and negative.
+We also fix the `timeCost` utility to be small and negative, as well as the utility of Noodle to be negative.
 So we infer only the agent's preferences and whether they are Naive or Sophisticated.

 ~~~~
 var runInference = function(observationName){